PromzzyKoncepts/Book-Appointment-Front-end/README.md

 <!-- React Frontend -->
 ## <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a7/React-icon.svg/539px-React-icon.svg.png" width="23" height="20"/> React Frontend <a name="react-frontend"></a>
-- Here is the Frontend part of the project [Front End](https://github.com/PromzzyKoncepts/Book-Appointment-Front-end)
+- Here is the Backend part of the project [Back end](https://github.com/PromzzyKoncepts/Book-Appointment-App.git)

 ## 🚀 kanban board <a name="board"></a>